-In the following we try to make this idea formal.
+In the following we try to make the kernel idea formal.

-- ▶ How do the functions k need to look like? ( $\sim$ kernels) - ▶ Once we have an appropriate k, what is the corresponding feature map? ( $\sim$ RKHS)
+- How do the functions k need to look like? (\sim kernels) - Once we have an appropriate k, what is the corresponding feature map? (→ RKHS)

 Definition and properties of kernels